-Figure 19.
+Figure 29.
 Double Word Program Flowchart and Pseudo code

 Note: 1.
-Status check of b1 (Protected Block), b3 (V{PP} Invalid) and b4 (Program Error) can be made after each program operation or after a sequence.
+Status check of b1 (Protected Block), b3 (V{PP} (V{PPF}) Invalid) and b4 (Program Error) can be made after each program operation or after a sequence.

-- 2. If an error is found, the Status Register must be cleared before further Program/Erase operations. - 3.
-Address 1 and Address 2 must be consecutive addresses differing only for bit A0.
+3. Address 1 and Address 2 must be consecutive addresses differing only for bit A0.